 Package repositories were never something I thought about as a developer unless something didn’t work.
 For example, if it was slow, wouldn’t connect, wouldn’t install, or was overly complicated to configure.
 Mostly I wanted something I barely noticed.
 Something simple and easy to use.

 When I started my career, I was developing Windows apps in the late 2000s.
 My packages were the exes and dlls produced by my lovely big Visual Studio IDE.
 Our dependencies were either official windows libraries or proprietary 3rd party licensed libraries.
-The exes and dlls were stored in folders on an FTP server and could be accessed using Microsoft access controls- so I suppose the FTP server was my package manager.
+The exes and dlls were stored in folders on an FTP server and could be accessed using Microsoft access controls- so I suppose the FTP server was my package repository.
 The software ran on on-premise hardware, and the users were an in-house team that I knew well.
 I owned the application and the entire software workflow.